arangodb/spring-boot-starter/demo/README.md

 }
 ```

-After executing the demo application, we should see the following lines within our console output.
+After executing the demo application, you should see the following lines in
+your console output:

 ```
 # Derived queries